4GeeksAcademy/blog/blog/is-python-hard-to-learn.us.md

 - **Take Online Courses**: Consider enrolling in structured [python online courses](https://4geeksacademy.com/us/python-bootcamp/python-bootcamp-online) offered by reputable platforms.
 These courses will provide comprehensive guidance and help you progress in a structured manner.

 If you're eager to fast-track your learning journey as a developer, consider joining a [Python programming bootcamp at 4Geeks Academy](https://4geeksacademy.com/us/python-bootcamp/python-programming-bootcamp).
 We offer intensive, highly efficient courses taught by experienced instructors, along with the added benefits of unlimited 1:1 mentorships, career coaching, and a supportive community available 24/7.
-You can learn more about us on [why 4geeks](https://4geeksacademy.com/us/geeks-vs-others).
+You can learn more about us on [Why 4geeks](https://4geeksacademy.com/us/geeks-vs-others).

 ## Python VS Other Programming Languages